ueno/dlwrap/README.md

 # dlwrap

-When creating an application that supports multiple backends (for compression, config file formats, cryptography, etc.), it is sometimes undesirable to link all supported libraries to the application, as it would add those libraries as a dependency of the application.
+When creating an application that supports multiple backends (for [compression][use-case-compression], [cryptography][use-case-cryptography], etc.), it is sometimes undesirable to link all supported libraries to the application at once, as it would add those libraries as a dependency of the application package.

 This can be solved by deferring loading of the library with `dlopen` until the first time a function from the library is called.
-This mechanism is typically implemented through wrappers around the library functions, though defining the wrappers is cumbersome and error-prone.
+Such mechanism is typically implemented through wrappers around the library functions, though defining the wrappers is cumbersome and error-prone.